 The 407GX is a modern and updated version of the 407b operated by Manhatten.
 To the untrained eye the aircraft is pretty similar and to the passenger, there is not much difference.
 It is the same cabin layout and the window layout is identical.
 But the engine and avionics are vastly improved. and this gives added comfort and safety.
 These are very modern helicopters and have all the fancy safety features you could wish for in a top of the range passenger chopper.

 AIRBUS EC130T2 – 6 Passengers

 The Eurocopter is another very modern well-equipped helicopter.
 The successor to the AStar the EC130 is a fantastic tourist carrier.
 Like the AStar, it is 4 across the back and two in the front.
 But it has far superior Avionics and bigger windows, individual seats and more raised rear seats giving rear passengers a better view.
-It is our favourite tourist helicopter and would choose the EC130 if there is an option.
+It is our favorite tourist helicopter and would choose the EC130 if there is an option.

 One thing you may have noticed is all the above flights are all very similar.
 Similar Prices, Same location, Same Tours.
 They even have very similar names for the tours.
 It’s all a bit closed market.
 There is little to recommend between the companies.
 And that’s no bad thing really the tours on offer are really incredible.

 But FLYNYON is a little bit different.
 Actually a lot different.
 They are the only company that makes door optional!
-Now if the thought of having no doors, part dangling hundreds of feet above the Hudson leaves you in a cold sweat then maybe give this option a miss.
+Now if the thought of having no doors, and dangling hundreds of feet above the Hudson leaves you in a cold sweat then maybe give this option a miss.
 Why No doors?
-For one it’s a real thrill a proper adrenaline ride.
+For one it’s a real thrill, a proper adrenaline ride.
 For another Those pesky doors really do limit both the view and the photo opportunities.